 ‘The Grove’ is a picturesque setting for playing cricket with the thatched pavilion being the cornerstone.
 Indeed thatched pavilions on the school circuit are becoming a rarity and this is a tradition that the school is keen to preserve, none more so evident than when it was burnt down in 1998, only to be quickly returned to its former glory, where many schools may have opted for a more modern re-build.
 The lowest step from the pavilion out to the ground was originally the doorstep of W.G.
 Grace’s Bristol home.
 It is traditionally necessary for a batsman to step firmly on to the stone with both feet en-route to the wicket to ensure any runs’ but maybe we should not be disclosing this information to our opposition!

 The most recent ex-pupil to play first class cricket is 2013 captain Charlie Macdonell (Derbyshire CCC).
 Although no other recent pupils have gone on to play first class county cricket the school enjoys a very successful link with Northamptonshire County Cricket Club and several players in recent years have been awarded academy contracts whilst either still at school or directly upon leaving.
 Similarly a number of ex-pupils have represented their Universities at MCCU level.

-The School follows the popular tradition of employing a ‘cricket professional’ in the summer term and in recent years pupils have benefited from former New Zealand head coach Andy Moles and in 2014 will be under the guidance, for the third successive year, of former England ODI opening batsman Mal Loye held this role before three successful years under the guidance of ex-Northants and England A stalwart David Sales.
+The School follows the popular tradition of employing a ‘cricket professional’ in the summer term and in recent years pupils have benefited from former New Zealand head coach Andy Moles, from 2014-2016 former England ODI opening batsman Mal Loye held this role before three successful years under the guidance of ex-Northants and England A stalwart David Sales.